 weight savings

 The new LOWA Fortux clearly falls within the lightweight category among the best trail running shoes for hikers.
 My men's size 12 weighs 12 ounces per shoe.
 That's less than an ounce heavier that the lightest trail runners I use for hiking, the Topo Althetic Ultraventure Pro.
 Per pair, that's approximately 12 ounces lighter than the average hiking shoe.
-If you're looking for weight savings, the Lowa Fortux is definitely an option for fast hikers with light packs.
+If you're looking for weight savings, the Lowa Fortux is definitely an option for you.

 Fit

-The Lowa Fortux fits true to size, length-wise, with a wider fit than most Lowas.
-I often wear a 12-wide for hiking (including the Lowa Renegade) or larger (most European brands).
-However, I get a snug yet comfortable fit in the regular size 12.
+The Fortux has the roomiest fit out of LOWA's first three trail running shoes.
+It fits true to size, length-wise, with a wider fit than most Lowas.
+I often wear a 12-wide for hiking or larger (most European brands).
+However, I get a snug yet acceptable fit in the regular size 12.
 That touch of extra room is there to accommodate swelling on long runs and to give runners and hikers a little more toe room.

 Comfort